tiannamen/Croct-Integration-Guide/README.md

 Croct is a [SaaS](https://www.salesforce.com/br/saas/) platform that provides technology for real-time personalization, through unified and managed customer data.
-Once it is implemented, Croct's API starts to collect data from users and creates a customized experience for each one of them by sending timely and relevant messages.
+Once it is implemented, Croct's API starts collecting data from users and creates a customized experience to each one of them, by sending timely and relevant messages.
 Creating more targeted messages increases the near-term customer lifetime value.

 The personalization is mainly focused on the following approaches:

-- Boost conversion.
+- Boost conversion;
-- User experience improvement.
+- User experience improvement;
 - Engagement increase.

 ## Target Customers and Benefits

 Marketers, product managers and software engineers can benefit from using Croct's API.
 The platform allows feature adjustments to meet each customer's unique needs, which increases the revenue.
-This technology also benefits the developers by allowing them to focus on building great products instead of spending time and money on expensive personalization infrastructure.
+This technology also benefits the developers, by allowing them to focus on building great products instead of spending time and money on an expensive personalization infrastructure.
 By working with Croct's API, companies can take full advantage of first-party customer data to create a positive customer experience, and increase their Return on Investment.

 ## Identifying Different Customers with the Personalization Engine

-There are many ways to identify customers by adjusting the personalization engine, such as:
+There are many ways to identify customers, by adjusting the personalization engine, such as:

 - Weather: Adapt your offer as people's needs change according to climate and weather.